Rajesh Khanna: Illness and death

-In May 2012, former Congress MP, Rajesh Khanna, though weak with illness since April, shot for a commercial, for Havells ceiling fans, by film director R. Balki.
+In May 2012, Rajesh Khanna, though weak with illness since April, shot for a commercial, for Havells ceiling fans, by film director R. Balki.
 In June 2012, it was reported that Khanna's health had been deteriorating for some time.
 On 23 June he was admitted to Lilavati Hospital in Mumbai due to health complications.
 He was discharged on 8 July from the hospital and was reportedly fine.

 On 14 July, Khanna was readmitted to the Lilavati Hospital, but was discharged on 16 July.
 He died on 18 July 2012, at his bungalow, Aashirwad, in Mumbai.
 Sources confirmed that his health had been deteriorating since July 2011 as he was diagnosed with cancer.
 After his death his co-star Mumtaz said that he was suffering from cancer for the duration of the prior year and had undergone chemotherapy sessions.
 His funeral took place on 19 July at 11:00.
 His funeral ceremony was attended by 9 lakh (900,000) people and his fans came from places like Surat, Ahmedabad, Vadodara, Pune, Bangalore and other countries.
 Police had to resort to a lathi-charge to control the crowd of fans who had gathered for the procession from his Bandra house to the crematorium.
 He died in the presence of his wife Dimple Kapadia, daughters Rinke Khanna and Twinkle Khanna, son-in-law Akshay Kumar, grandchildren, Anju Mahendru and other close relatives.
 His pyre was lit by his grandson, Aarav, with the assistance of Akshay Kumar.

 Amitabh Bachchan cited that Rajesh Khanna's last words were "Time is up, Pack up".
 In a pre-recorded message to his family, friends and fans that was played on his "chautha", he thanked and saluted his friends and fans for the love they showered on him and also shared how he became a successful actor without having any godfather behind him.
 On 25 July 2012, his ashes were immersed in the Ganges at Rishikesh, Uttarakhand by his wife Dimple Kapadia and daughter Rinke Khanna.